GoogleCloudPlatform/dfcx-scrapi/README.md

 <!-- INTRODUCTION -->
 # Introduction

-The Python Dialogflow CX Scripting API (DFCX SAPI) is a high level API that extends the official Google [Python Client for Dialogflow CX](https://github.com/googleapis/python-dialogflow-cx) which makes using CX easier, more friendly, and more pythonic for bot builders, developers and maintainers.
+The Python Dialogflow CX Scripting API (DFCX SCRAPI) is a high level API that extends the official Google [Python Client for Dialogflow CX](https://github.com/googleapis/python-dialogflow-cx) which makes using CX easier, more friendly, and more pythonic for bot builders, developers and maintainers.

 ```
-SAPI --> Python Dialogflow CX
+SCRAPI --> Python Dialogflow CX
 as
 Keras --> Tensorflow
 ```

-## What Can I Do With DFCX SAPI?
+## What Can I Do With DFCX SCRAPI?
-With DFCX SAPI, you can perform many bot building and maintenance actions at scale including, but not limited to:
+With DFCX SCRAPI, you can perform many bot building and maintenance actions at scale including, but not limited to:
 - Create, Update, Delete, Get, List for all CX resources types (i.e. Intents, Entity Types, Pages, Flows, etc.)
 - Convert commonly accessed CX Resources to Pandas Dataframes for data manipulation and analysis
   - Ex: `bulk_intents_to_dataframe` provides you all intents and training phrases in a Pandas DataFrame that can be manipulated and/or exported to CSV or back to CX